asabino2/streamproxy/README.md

 </ul>
 </li>
 </ul>
+<p>&nbsp;</p>
+<p>to see the list of APIs available in streamproxy, consider checking our wiki at: <a href="to%20see the list of APIs available in streamproxy, consider checking our wiki at: https://github.com/asabino2/streamproxy/wiki/API's-of-StreamProxy">https://github.com/asabino2/streamproxy/wiki/API's-of-StreamProxy</a></p>
 <hr />
 <h3>streamproxy.config.json</h3>
 <p>you can modify some parameters of the program, changing the config.json file located in the same folder as the executable</p>